-The PSU is pretty large, it powers the Monitor, Marquee light, two JVS boards, and the JAMMA boards.
+The PSU is pretty large (it contains three power supplies, sound AMP and a control board), it powers the Monitor, Marquee light, two JVS boards, and the JAMMA boards.

 I'm planning on taken the PSU apart as it has a fan that may well be gummed up with crap and will need a good clean.

-The hole in the top of the PSU is not meant to be there, a previous owner must have cut it.
+The dodgy looking hole on the top left of the PSU is not meant to be there, it's supposed to have an alternate location bracket for the coin counter, a previous owner of the machine must have cut it up for some reason.

-The top set of Phono connectors (in the second image) are sound out and can be connected another sound amp, this will make capturing arcade audio much easier.
+The top set of Phono connectors (in the second image) are sound out and can be connected to another sound amp (or computer), this makes capturing arcade audio much easier.

 左 ライン出力 右